lucy0828/CIS441-OpenAPS/README.md

 ## Overall Instruction

-OpenAPS Logic (on Arduino): Implement the EventualBG algorithm to predict the eventual stable BG level once all active insulin has finished working.
+**OpenAPS Logic (on Arduino)**: Implement the EventualBG algorithm to predict the eventual stable BG level once all active insulin has finished working.
 Optionally, you can implement COB-based Predictions (COBpredBGs), which predict BG changes based on the announced Carbohydrates on Board (COB).

-Virtual Component (on Codio or Local Machine): Implement a virtual CGM and a virtual insulin pump, which will simulate the real-world components.
+**Virtual Component (on Codio or Local Machine)**: Implement a virtual CGM and a virtual insulin pump, which will simulate the real-world components.
 This will communicate with OpenAPS and a virtual patient through MQTT, serving as a buffer between two components.

-Virtual Patient (on Codio or Local Machine): We provide a Python script that simulates the patient and their BG response.
+**Virtual Patient with Patient Profile (on Codio or Local Machine)**: We provide a Python script that simulates the patient and their BG response.
 You will need to run this to test the OpenAPS system.
+You can also configure the patient's parameters (meal intake, bolus insulin, etc) and simulation interval settings.

-Thingsboard: We provide a virtual patient dashboard, which displays the current glucose levels and insulin status of the virtual patient.
-You can configure the patient's parameters (meal intake, bolus insulin, etc)  and simulation interval settings.
+**Dashboard (on Codio)**: We provide a virtual patient dashboard, which displays the current glucose levels and insulin status of the virtual patient.

-You must run the components in the following order: first, the Arduino OpenAPS, then the virtual component (CGM and insulin pump), and finally the virtual patient.
-Additionally, ensure that the Thingsboard dashboard configuration is updated before each simulation.
-Do not modify the dashboard during the simulation, as the settings are shared between OpenAPS and the virtual patient.
+You must run the components in the following order: first, the virtual component (CGM and insulin pump), then the virtual patient, and finally the Arduino OpenAPS.

 ## OpenAPS